Big (Rita Ora, David Guetta and Imanbek song): Background and composition

 "Big" was penned by Ora, Guetta, Imanbek, Gunna (Sergio Kitchens), Alexander Eskeerdo Izquierdo, Ed Sheeran, Marcus Lomax, Mike Hawkins, Sam Martin, Toby Green and William Spencer Bastian, with the production completed by Guetta, Imanbek, Bastian, Green, Hawkins and Martin.
-Talking about the creation, Ora stated that "When we received David Guetta's proposal, we loved it.
+Discussing the process of the song's creation, Ora mentioned that "When we received David Guetta's proposal, we loved it.
 The chorus was different, we felt we had to add something more to it.
 I called my friend Ed Sheeran for help [...] and then he wrote a new hook in less than 15 minutes".

-Atlantic and Warner released the song for digital download and streaming in various countries on 12 February 2021 as the lead single from Ora and Imanbek's collaborative extended play Bang (2021).
-It blends elements of dance, EDM, electro-pop, hip hop and house music, with its lyrics cheering the moment of having a good time and the memories of crazy nights.
+Atlantic and Warner released "Big" for digital download and streaming in various countries on 12 February 2021 as the lead single from Ora and Imanbek's collaborative extended play Bang (2021).
+The song blends elements of dance, EDM, electro-pop, hip hop and house music, with its lyrics rekindling the "memories of wild nights among girlfriends" and cheering the moment of "having a good time to anthemic music".
 She highlights her excitement for a good time, singing lines such as, "You gon' know about it when we come through/ Bad bitches coming in twos/ Ain't nobody tellin' what we gon' do/ The way we run through, yeah, yeah".
 Accompanied by ad-libs from Gunna, Ora opens the first verse over a dark and thumping instrumental by Guetta and Imanbek.
 Following the chorus, Gunna can be heard in the background, while Ora leads the second verse that follows.
 Gunna then delivers a rap performance with his mumble-rap signature in the third verse.